 Is the overtime rate still the same?

 Yes!
 The Fair Labor Standards Act (FLSA) overtime policy is still the same.
-As of right now, unless specifically exempted, employees covered by the FLSA must receive one and one-half times pay every hour after 40 hours in a workweek.
-Keep in mind that your state may have its own overtime regulations, and the FLSA does not prevent a state from creating its own rules.
+As of right now, unless specifically exempted, employees covered by the FLSA must receive 1.5 times pay every hour after 40 hours in a workweek.
+Keep in mind that your state may have its own overtime laws, and the FLSA does not prevent a state from creating its own rules.
 If your state establishes more protection than the FLSA, then the higher standard applies.

 How do I know who qualifies as exempt?